rohan843/hive-notes/README.md

 1. Databases: contain tables with unique names, and have their own namespaces.
 Behave as a normal RDBMS database.
    1. A `default` database is provided by default.
 Rest can be created.
+   2. Within HDFS, databases are stored as folders, with a file structure of tables within.
+   3. Each table has a copy of its data, that is separately stored from other tables' data.
 2. Partitions
 3. Buckets or clusters